Everplans Review: A Step-by-Step Guide to Using Everplans

 How Much Does Everplans Cost?

-Everplans costs $75 per year.
-This includes access to your Everplans dashboard either online or in the app.
-More specifically, Everplans advertises that your subscription includes:
+You can opt for the free but limited basic plan, or go for Everplans Premium, which costs $99.99 per year and offers a full suite of planning services.
+This includes access to your Everplans dashboard online or in the app.
+More specifically, your Everplan subscription includes:

 Overall, I think Everplans offers excellent value.
-It’s a little cheaper than its closest competitors, too, which we’ll explore a little more below.
+It’s a little cheaper than their closest competitors, too, which we’ll explore a little more below.
 Trying out Everplans also comes with minimal risk.
-You can sign up for a 60-day free trial without ever giving out your credit card info.
-If you think it’s right for you or your family when the trial is over, simply add your credit card and purchase the subscription.
+You can sign up for the free version of their plan with just an email — no credit card required.

 How Secure Is Everplans?

 Everplans prioritizes customer security and confidentiality.
 All data is encrypted using the most modern standards and bank-level security.
 And, the only people who can decrypt your data (and therefore see it and read it) are the people you choose to share it with.
-Everplans also complies with HIPAA – the same framework that protects your medical information at a doctor’s office.
+Everplans also complies with HIPAA — the federal law that protects your medical information.

 You can also help keep your data safe by protecting access to your account.
 Everplans suggests that you: